gitter-badger/cecil/README.md

 1. The lease owner will be notified by email before the lease expires to provide a chance to renew the lease.
 1. Unless the lease owner responds to extend the lease, the instance will be automatically shut down when the lease expires.

-# Example Deployment + Data Flow
+# Architecture

+Cecil was architected to support the ability to have a single Cecil process monitor multiple AWS accounts.
+It can also be configured to have multiple _tenants_, each of which can have multiple AWS accounts being monitored.
+Most deployments will only need a single tenant, but the added flexibility is there if you need it.

+Here's an example deployment by **acme.co** which has a single tenant with multiple AWS accounts, and a single Cecil process running under a separate AWS account that monitors them.

 ![](docs/architecture-flowcharts/system-overview-diagram.png)

 * Acme.co represents **you** or **your project**.
 It's assumed you already have an AWS account, possibly multiple.
 * The Acme Cecil Service is expected to be run by **your IT department** using a separate AWS account dedicated for Cecil, and must be hosted somewhere that the REST endpoint will be publicly accessible.
 It's not run by a 3rd party, because there is no third party.
 Cecil is software, not a service, but it is packaged as a service for maximum decoupling.
 * Although not shown, there can be more tenants than just the Acme.co tenant.
-For example if Acme.co had a subsidiary called SubAcme.co, a new tenant could be created which had it's own AWS accounts for each of it's departments.

 # User Interaction Example